pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 ```
 1

 ```

 ### Other examples

-#### Delete specific message from history
+Delete specific message from history:

 ```
 1

 ```

 ## Message counts

-Requires Message Persistence to be enabled for your key in the Admin Portal.

-Returns the number of messages published since a given timetoken (counts messages with timetoken ≥ provided value).
+Requires Message Persistence enabled.
+Returns the number of messages with timetoken ≥ the provided value.

-Unlimited message retention:
+Unlimited message retention note:
-- For keys with unlimited retention, this method considers only messages published in the last 30 days.
+- For keys with unlimited retention, counts only include messages from the last 30 days.

 ### Method(s)